stevelill/segreg/README.rst

 continuous univariate models with at most two breakpoints.

 The ``segreg`` code fits segmented regression models to data using an exact algorithm due to Hudson.
 The primary implementation is based on ``cython``.
-Alternative implementations are also provided in pure python, with or without ``numba``.
+Alternative implementations (of the same algorithm) are also provided in pure python, with or without ``numba``.

+To accomodate bootstrap and other monte carlo routines, it helps for the model fitting to be fast and exact.
+By exact, we mean that the optimal parameter values minimizing the residual sum of squares function are found.
+This is in contrast to numerically approximate routines such as grid search or non-linear optimization.

+Hudson's algorithm is exact, but can involve a fair amount of computation for two or more breakpoints.
+The implementation here strives to be fast.

 Releases
 --------